-- All schedule change requests must be submitted prior to the start of the semester. - Classes dropped as a result of the request will be dropped with no record on the student's transcript. - Courses dropped after the first day of school in the semester will be dropped with a grade of E on the student's transcript.
+- All schedule change requests must be submitted prior to the start of the school year. - Classes dropped as a result of the request will be dropped with no record on the student's transcript. - Courses dropped after the first day of school in the fall will be dropped with a grade of E on the student's transcript.